-The Orchestra lost a very important figure in its august history last week - Conductor Laureate Wolfgang Sawallisch, music director of the Philadelphians from 1993 - 2003.
-WRTI's Susan Lewis will pay tribute to Maestro Sawallasch during intermission, and we'll also hear Yannick Nezet-Seguin speaking with Jim Cotter about the twisting path that led Yannick to his appreciation of Bruckner's music.
-The Philadelphia Orchestra in Concert, Sunday, March 3rd, 2 to 4 pm on WRTI.
+The Orchestra had lost a very important figure in its august history the week before the initial broadcast of this concert in 2013 - Conductor Laureate Wolfgang Sawallisch, music director of the Philadelphians from 1993 to 2003.
+WRTI's Susan Lewis pays tribute to Maestro Sawallasch during intermission, and we'll also hear Yannick Nezet-Seguin speaking with Jim Cotter about the twisting path that led Yannick to his appreciation of Bruckner's music.
+The Philadelphia Orchestra in Concert, Sunday, May 18, 1 to 3 pm on WRTI.
 Listen on the air and on our all-classical web stream at wrti.org

 WAGNER: Siegfried Idyll

 II.
 Adagio: Sehr feierlich und sehr langsam—